 Applicability

-(1) Except as provided in section (2) of this rule, OAR 340-210-0200 through 340-210-0250 apply to
+(1) Except as provided in section (2) of this rule, OAR 340-210-0205 through 340-210-0250 apply to the following:

-(a) All stationary sources; and

-(b) All air pollution control equipment used to comply with emissions limits or used to avoid Oregon Title V Operating Permits (OAR 340 division 218) or New Source Review (OAR 340 division 224) requirements, or MACT standards (OAR 340 division 244).
+(a) All air pollution control equipment to be used to comply with emissions limits of, or used to avoid the imposition of emission limits of, Oregon Title V Operating Permits (OAR 340 division 218), new source review requirements (OAR 340 division 224), or MACT standards (OAR 340 division 244). (b) Modifications at existing sources that have permits under OAR 340 division 216 or 218; and

+(c) All new stationary sources not otherwise required to obtain a permit under OAR 340 division 216.
+Sources that are required to submit a permit application under division 216 are not required to submit a notice of construction application under this section.

-(2) OAR 340-210-0200 through 340-210-0250 do not apply to the following stationary sources:
+(2) OAR 340-210-0205 through 340-210-0250 do not apply to the following stationary sources:

-(a) Agricultural operations or equipment that is exempted by OAR 340-200-030

-(b) Heating equipment in or used in connection with residences used exclusively as dwellings for not more than four families;
+(a) Heating equipment in or used in connection with residences used exclusively as dwellings for not more than four families;

-(c) Other activities associated with residences used exclusively as dwellings for not more than four families, including, but not limit to barbecues, house painting, maintenance, and groundskeeping; and
+(b) Other activities associated with residences used exclusively as dwellings for not more than four families, including, but not limited to barbecues, house painting, maintenance, and groundskeeping; and

-(d) Categorically insignificant activities as defined in OAR 340-200-0020 that are not subject to NESHAP or NSPS requirements.
+(c) Categorically insignificant activities as defined in OAR 340-200-0020 unless they are subject to NESHAP or NSPS requirements.
 This exemption applies to all categorically insignificant activities whether or not they are located at major or non-major sources.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.